ElinaBoman/lucias_dog_walk_AB/README.md

 - Love Sandwiches project

 #### ChatGPT
 ChatGPT was used to explain python language.
 ChatGPT helped with explaining while loop, functions and try-except statements.
+ChatGPT was used to fix bug that made deleted cells into strings.
+ChatGPT provided code that helped fix this bug.
+The code provided will tell the computer to read empty cells as digits.

 #### W3schools
 Was used to find information about Python language.